djannot/ecspics/README.md

 RUN
 --------------

-To start the application, run: docker run -d ecspics
+To start the application, run: docker run -p 8080:80 -e "PORT=80 -e HOSTNAME=10.10.10.1 -e ENDPOINT=http://ecs-vip.local.net:9020 -e NAMESPACE=ns01 ecspics

-Or if you want to override the settings for Namespace, EndPoint and Hostname: docker run -d ecspics "-Namespace=ns01 -Hostname=10.10.10.1 -EndPoint=http://namespaces.ecs-local.local:9020"
+The parameters are the ECS Hostname or IP, the ECS Endpoint (or Loadbalancer) and the Namespace to use.

+The application will be available on http://<ip of application host>:8080

 LICENSING
 --------------